 Medicinal herbs are plentiful, and many of them can easily be grown in your homestead garden.
 If we had to pick 7 we’d recommend including (if you live in an environment that supports their healthy growth), these are the ones we’d recommend.

-Echinacea You’ve probably seen plenty of over-the-counter medications touting this powerful medicinal herb as a main ingredient on the shelves of your local stores.
+You’ve probably seen plenty of over-the-counter medications touting this powerful medicinal herb as a main ingredient on the shelves of your local stores.
 It’s a prominent ingredient for good reasons.
-It boosts the immune system and reduces the severity of cold and flu symptoms.
+It boosts the immune system and reduces the severity of cold and flu symptoms. - Ginger

-Ginger If you suffer from digestive issues or other gastrointestinal disorders, regularly consuming ginger can help reduce flare-ups.
+If you suffer from digestive issues or other gastrointestinal disorders, regularly consuming ginger can help reduce flare-ups.
 If you suffer from inflammatory conditions, ginger might provide relief for your symptoms.
-One of its primary uses is for treating urinary tract infections caused by inflammation.
+One of its primary uses is for treating urinary tract infections caused by inflammation. - Horseradish

-Lavender If stress and anxiety keep you awake at night, lavender promotes relaxation and encourages better sleep.
-Scientific studies support both its effectiveness for reducing feelings of anxiety and improving sleep.
+If stress and anxiety keep you awake at night, lavender promotes relaxation and encourages better sleep.
+Scientific studies support both its effectiveness for reducing feelings of anxiety and improving sleep. - Lemon Balm

-Lemon Balm If anxiety, insomnia, and stress plague you frequently, lemon balm can provide relief.
-Its antiviral properties also promote the healing of cold sores and other viral infections, so it’s worth growing in your homestead garden for its multiple benefits.
+If anxiety, insomnia, and stress plague you frequently, lemon balm can provide relief.
+Its antiviral properties also promote the healing of cold sores and other viral infections, so it’s worth growing in your homestead garden for its multiple benefits. - Sage

-Sage Sage’s antibacterial and antiviral properties place it among the most popular medicinal herbs for homestead gardens.
+Sage’s antibacterial and antiviral properties place it among the most popular medicinal herbs for homestead gardens.
 It works wonders for sore throats and respiratory infections.
-You can make it into a tincture or chew on the leaves directly to reap the benefits.
+You can make it into a tincture or chew on the leaves directly to reap the benefits. - Turmeric

 What is the most popular medicinal herb?